chuckstack/chuckstack.github.io/src-ls/success-ai.md

 - User asks: "Is this trend more about retention or new subscriptions?"
 - System responds: "Retention seems to be the biggest culprit.
 New subscription rates are stable within 1% of historical normal values."
 - User asks: "How do we validate these insights?"
 - System responds: "You organization has 15 documented ways revenue is profiled.
-Let's start my comparing these profiles.
-Shall we start?"
+Shall we start by comparing these profiles?"
 - User responds: "yes"
-...
 - System responds: "Our initial hypothesis seems to hold true that declining retention by subscribers with more than 24 months is the greatest source of declining revenue."
 - User asks: "What indicators do we have that can explain this decline?"
 - System responds: "Your documentation suggests the following three attributes relate to subscription rates: When was the last support ticket, Was the perceived resolution positive, frequency of logins."